naldal/TuistAutoGen/README.md

 > **Note**: Framework should be buildable separately, not depends on Main Project, but I will fix this issue on next RC.

 <br>
-😭 I'm certain that you still have no idea about the purpose of these options.
+😭 I am still certain that you do not understand these input options well.

-Let's examine the description below to clarify.
+Now, let's explore what these options mean, their structure, and why they are necessary.

 ## "IncludeOnly" Project Structure